 In this American General Life Insurance Company review, we’ll be showcasing one of the stronger term life insurance carriers in the marketplace, and a competitor who provides excellent products, prices and personal service.
 As we always recommend, thoroughly investigate any company you choose to place your business with, and use our quote tool to shop rates from more than 40 companies.

-Our American General Life Insurance Company Review for 2017
+Our American General Life Insurance Company Review

 Almost 100 years old now, American General Life Insurance Company (also known as AIG) went into business in 1919 with the former name American Asiatic Underwriters.
 But it was founded in China, not the United States, where it wouldn’t be formed until nearly a decade later.
 While it didn’t begin its original state as a life insurer, it added the arm just two years after it was started.